jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 Extra Testing:
 - Temporary faults
-	-
+	- will have to increase sectionalizer shot counts by 1
-Multi - fault scenario in FAT
+- Multi - fault scenario
+	- in close succession to the previous fault?
+	- or another fault after system has already reconfigured and isolated initial fault?

 CPS:
 - Why didn't Bob use logic to help preventing close in on fault scenarios?